-'''Basic Trope''': A character makes a reference to an event that happened before or outside of the plot.
+'''Basic Trope''': A character makes a reference to an event that happened before or outside of the plot but is left mostly unexplained.

 * '''Straight''': "I'm not sure we should go through with this plan.
 Remember what happened last time?"